jmuldev/python-mini-projects/README.md

 Author/Instructor: Michele Vallisneri
 Path: lil-pda
 Notes: I'm not sure I'll make it through this course.
 The instructor uses Jupyter notebooks and all the exercise files were taken from there.
 I'm going to try and use a regular IDE and committing my code to Git as I follow along.
 Here goes nothing.
+Update: I figured out how to make my editor work with Jupyter notebooks without using Anaconda by downloading the Jupyter extension.

 # Future Steps
 I don't know how in-depth my curiosity will go with Python but I'll be on the look out for 5 minute to 1-7 day courses.